CS5008-khoury-lionelle/MidtermOptionFib/instructions/README.md

   * Using Dynamic Programming

 * Be able to print out from 1..N of the Fibonacci Series
-  * Print just N
-  * Print nothing / execute correctly
+  * Print out the series
+  * Print out speed and operations for each

 Go back to your [Dynamic Programming Lab] for a similar setup.
-The code had the option to print either everything, the final result, or nothing.
-The nothing version helps with running tests scripts.
+The code has the options to print algorithms individually with output to check to make sure it is working correctly, or to time the algorithms printing them in a comma separated format.

 For your second language, you will want to use techniques that are more common for that language, and are free to use their full library support.

 The primary goal of this assignment in addition to demonstrating your understanding of Big O and dynamic programming, is for you to explore the differences between languages, and ways to make your code more efficient.

+You do not have to follow the examples provided!
+They are just starting points, but how you write your code and generate the data you need for the report is up to you.
+Our final goal is to grade your report, so make sure to include all the information we need to grade it.

 ## Report
 👉🏽 **Task** : Write your final report in your [README.md].
 Make sure to use proper "formatting".